-Grants are a very necessary part of the municipality's planning process and the following grants will be received from the National and Provincial Government in the 2018/2019 financial year.
-In the 2016/2017 financial year, the grant dependency was sitting at 74.71%.
-Below is a detailed split of the operating grants
+Grants are a very necessary part of the municipality's planning process and the following grants will be received from the National and Provincial Government in the next financial years.
+In the 2017/2018 financial year, the grant dependency was sitting at 74.47%.
+Below is a detailed split of the operating grants and transfers totals R442 million in the 2019/2020 financial year.